dewittethomas/pong-game/README.md

 # pong-game
-Python "Pong Game" for the RetroPie games emulator
+Python "Pong" Game for the RetroPie games emulator